tanle8/cdope/6-array/6-1-arraySTD/6-1-arraySTD.md

 ## The need

+Before learning about __std::array__, let's first see the need for it.

-**std::array** is a ***container*** that wraps around fixed-size arrays.
+__std::array__ is a `container` that wraps around fixed-size arrays.
 It also doesn't loose the information of its length when decayed to a pointer.

 You know that when we pass an array (aka.
-C-style array) to a function, the address of the array gets passed
+C-style array) to a function, the address of the array gets passed to the function i.e. the pointer to the array gets passed to the function.
+Thus, the information about the _size of the array_ gets lost.

+To deal with such situations, we use __std::array__ and __std::vector__.
+Let's first have a look at the syntax of std::array.

 ## Declaration of std::array